The Work Experience Bursaries scheme supports University of Birmingham undergraduate students in all years of study including final year students.

 - Insurance (if required in addition to the University of Birmingham travel insurance scheme)

 - Equipment or resources*

 *Discretion will be applied when assessing applications for funding for equipment and resources.

-Students can also apply for funding to cover costs associated with virtual work experiences, as long as these are going towards tangible aspects of the experience and not administrative/registration fees.
+Students can also apply for funding to cover costs associated with virtual work experiences.

 From July 2016 The University of Birmingham has introduced an enhanced transcript system.
 In addition to academic achievement, the enhanced transcript will provide information about verifiable extracurricular activities such work experience bursaries.
 Verification of this activity will be made available to the University’s central records system and it will on the transcript.
 Please let us know if you do not want the activity to appear on your transcript.

 Please note as part of the transcript recording process, you will be asked for confirmation from your host internship organisation that you have completed a placement there i.e. an email confirming you have completed an internship with them over a certain period of time.